teholm/amazon-guardduty-hands-on/docs/scenario1/index.md

 ### View the Remediation Lambda function

 The Lambda function is what handles the remediation logic for this finding.
 Alice setup the Lambda function to remove the compromised instance from its current security group and add it to one with no ingress or egress rules so that the instance is isolated from the network.
-Click the **Resource Name** for the Lambda function in the Targets section to evaluate the remediation logic.
+Click the **Name** for the Lambda function in the Targets section to evaluate the remediation logic.

 ![Lambda Function](images/screenshot8.png "Lambda Function")